robotology/icub-main/src/libraries/icubmod/embObjCanBatterysensor/README.md

 # 1. General info
-The device's purpose is to make it possible to connect up to `1 CanBattery` sensor to a single EMS board.
+The device's purpose is to make it possible to connect up to the `CanBattery` sensor to a single EMS board.
+This device works with the `bms` board.
+Note that the board can not be programmed for different message rates.

 ## 1.1.
-Prereqisite
+Prerequisite
 The following modules should be included in the compilation process:

 ```cmake